ckastbjerg/bemagic/markdown/templates/GUIDELINES.md

 <button class="{{NAMESPACE}}-button is-loading"></button>
 ```

-<a name="theming"></a>
+<a name="cascades"></a>
-### Theming
+### Cascades

 **{{NAME}} components should never be styled from within other components**
 (also known as contextual styling).
 However, there are situations where it makes
 sence to have a Component modify its appearance based on the context in which it
 appears.
-In other words, the component knows about the theme it appears in
+A common example of this is theming, In this case, the component should know
-whereas a theme has no idea which components it contains.
+about the theme in which it appears but the theme should not know about the component.

 ```css
 .{{NAMESPACE}}-{{THEMECLASS}}-inverse .{{NAMESPACE}}-button { /* … */ }